 Autism or Autism Spectrum Disorder (ASD) as it is also called, is one of the most prevalent disorders in the world that affect the patients at a very young age.
 Autism is usually noticed within the first three years of a child’s life.
 It exhibits a number of symptoms that usually indicate towards unusual communication and interactive skills, including verbal, cognitive and social skills of the affected child.

 Autism mainly affects the communication ability of the affected child which also leads to under developed social interaction skills.
-It becomes difficult to narrow down the exact sign or symptoms to detect autism as these are similar to symptoms of several other disorders as well.
-Hence, it is important to undergo a detailed and extensive diagnosis test to determine if the under-developed communication and interaction skills are due to autism.
+It becomes difficult to narrow down the exact sign or symptoms to detect autism as these symptoms are similar to several other disorders as well.
+Hence, it is important to undergo a detailed and extensive diagnostic test to determine if the under-developed communication and interaction skills are due to autism.

-There are several therapies and treatments that help to overcome the limitations that it sets on the child’s interactive and communications development.
+There are several therapies and treatments that help to overcome the limitations that it sets on the child’s interaction and communicative behaviors .

 How music helps